Bible Question:

 The verse you are asking about is the promise that some future day Satan will be cast out of this world.

-Jesus spoke of His own death when He said that He would be lifted up and as a result he would draw all men to Himself.
+Jesus spoke of His own death when He said that He would be lifted up and as a result He would draw all men to Himself.
 Jesus was predicting His death on a Roman cross.
-That was the victory over Satan and as a result Satan will some day be cast into the Lake of Fire and live there forever (Rev. 20:10).
+That was the victory over Satan and as a result Satan will some day be cast into the Lake of Fire to live there forever (Revelation 20:10).
 Jesus has defeated Satan!
+Hallelujah!!